DavidCain/LazyCollate/README.md

 ## Maintenance

-This section is aimed at future maintainers of LazyCollate.

 LazyCollate is designed to work with Atlassian Confluence 3.5.13's login system.
 If failed login error messages change, or if the HTML login form changes name or field names, `writeups.py` will need to be modified accordingly.